nillspace/nillspace.github.io/vim8-plugins.md

 ## Validate plugins loading

-Open `vim` and check what have been loaded by running one following:
+Open `vim` and check what have been loaded by running one the following commands:

 * `:scriptfiles`
 * `:help local-additions`